 When an individual decides to attend our opioid rehab in Paducah, he or will be evaluated to determine if detox will be the best first step for him or her.
 If so, he or she will begin this process, which occurs when an individual has all substances removed from his or her body.

-JourneyPure’s opioid addiction rehab center can also provide the appropriate psychological treatment for clients during their detox.
+JourneyPure’s opioid addiction rehab center can also provide the appropriate psychological treatment for patients during their detox.
 It is important to remember that withdrawal symptoms are not just physical, rather they are psychological, too.
-As a result, a client can work with a mental health professional to help manage his or her anxiety or depression caused by his or her cessation of opioid abuse.
+As a result, a patient can work with a mental health professional to help manage his or her anxiety or depression caused by his or her cessation of opioid abuse.

 It typically takes 1-2 weeks for an individual to completely withdraw from opioids.
 When he or she has completed this process, he or she can then begin participating in the therapeutic portion of their addiction treatment.